openebs-archive/openebs-docs/docs/ugcstor.md

 <h4><a class="anchor" aria-hidden="true" id="PoolResourceRequests-Policy"></a>PoolResourceRequests Policy</h4>

 This feature allow you to specify pool resource requests that need to be available before scheduling the containers.
 If not specified, the default values are used.
-The following sample configuration will set memory as `2Gi` and ephemeral-stroage request value as `100Mi`.
+The following sample configuration will set memory as `2Gi` and ephemeral-storage request value as `100Mi`.
 The memory  will be shared for all the volume replicas that reside on a pool.
 The memory can be `2Gi` to `4Gi` per pool on a given node for better performance.
 These values can be changed as per the node configuration for better performance.
-The below configuration also set the `cstor-pool` container with `100Mi` as `ephemeral-storage` requests which will avoid erraneous eviction by K8s.
+The below configuration also set the `cstor-pool` container with `100Mi` as `ephemeral-storage` requests which will avoid erroneous eviction by K8s.

 ```
 apiVersion: openebs.io/v1alpha1